MonashSmartStructures/ospgrillage/docs/source/rst/Module description.rst

 This is a useful tool for switching all grillage members to the same material after previously defining with perhaps a different material.

-Creating grillage in Opensees model space or as an executable py file
+Creating grillage in OpenSees model space or as an executable py file
 -----------------------------------------------------------
 Only once the object of grillage model is created and members are assigned, we can either:

-(i) create the model in Opensees software space for further grillage analysis, or;
+(i) create the model in OpenSees software space for further grillage analysis, or;
 (ii) an executable python file that can be edited and used for a more complex analysis.

 These are achieved by calling the ``create_ops()`` function.

 The ``create_ops()`` function takes a boolean for `pyfile=` parameter which by default is `False`.
 Setting False creates the
-grillage model in Opensees model space to immediately perform further analysis (see more in documentation).
+grillage model in OpenSees model space to immediately perform further analysis (see more in documentation).

 .. code-block:: python

     example_bridge.create_ops(pyfile=False)

-Up to this point, users can run any Openseespy command (e.g. `ops_vis` commands) within the interface to interact with the grillage model in Opensees.
+Up to this point, users can run any `OpenSeesPy` command (e.g. `ops_vis` commands) within the interface to interact with the grillage model in OpenSees.

 Alternatively, when `pyfile=` parameter is set to `True`, an executable py file will be generated instead.
-The executable py file contains all relevent Opensees command from which when executed, creates the model instance in Opensees which can edited and later used to perform more complex analysis.
+The executable py file contains all relevant OpenSees command from which when executed, creates the model instance in OpenSees which can edited and later used to perform more complex analysis.
-Note that in doing so, the model instance in Opensees space is not created.
+Note that in doing so, the model instance in OpenSees space is not created.

 Visualize grillage model
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-To check that we created the model in Opensees space, we can plot the model using Openseespy's visualization module `ops_vis`.
+To check that we created the model in OpenSees space, we can plot the model using `OpenSeesPy`'s visualization module `ops_vis`.
-The *ospgrillage* module already wraps and import Openseespy's `ops_vis` module.
+The *ospgrillage* module already wraps and import `OpenSeesPy`'s `ops_vis` module.
 Therefore, one can run access `ops_vis` by running the following code line and a plot like in `Figure 1`_ will be returned:

 .. code-block:: python